Arakan Mountains

 The Arakan Mountains, natively referred as Rakhine Yoma (ရခိုင်ရိုးမ) and technically known as the Southern Indo-Burman Range, are a mountain range in western Myanmar, between the coast of Rakhine State and the Central Myanmar Basin, in which flows the Irrawaddy River.
 It is the most prominent of a series of parallel ridges that arc through Assam, Nagaland, Manipur, Mizoram and Myanmar.

-The Arakan Mountains run from Cape Negrais in the south in to Manipur, India in the north.
+The Arakan Mountains run from Cape Negrais in the south to Manipur, India in the north.
 They include the Naga Hills, the Chin Hills, and the Patkai range which includes the Lushai Hills.
 The mountain chain is submerged in the Bay of Bengal for a long stretch and emerges again in the form of the Andaman and Nicobar Islands.

 Etymology

-The word Arakan is derived from the Sanskrit word Rakshasa (राक्षस), a term used to refer to the inhabitants of the region.
+The word Arakan is derived from the Sanskrit word Rakshasa (राक्षस) meaning demon, a term used to refer to the inhabitants of the region.